Best Large Car and Family Wagon 2018

 Those familiar with late model European cars may get a sense of déjà vu from the design of the gear shifter and the air vents, but they nonetheless look good and function well.
 The entertainment system in the 200S includes a six-speaker sound system, a 7.0-inch touchscreen with satellite navigation, Apple CarPlay, Android Auto and, of course, Bluetooth compatibility.

-After an upgrade in early 2018, the Stinger 200S is now very well equipped with safety gear.
+After an upgrade in early 2018, the Stinger 200S was very well equipped with safety gear.
 All models built after March 2018 have autonomous emergency braking and lane support systems, both of which are critical in helping drivers avoid crashes.
 The 330S received the upgrade at the same time, and as such the ANCAP safety ratings for both vehicles were lifted to the maximum five stars.

 The Stinger scored particularly well in its warranty and dealer access, thanks to Kia’s seven-year/unlimited kilometre warranty.
 It’s still among the best standard factory warranties in the business and another reason why the Stinger topped its class this year.